muratk5n/thirdwave/en/README.md

 ---

+Abortion is the other hot-button issue Dems helped become this entangled mess..
+Now it's incredible hard to be in Dem leadership and to be anti-choice.
+NP is guinea and Catholic, but can't be pro-life and still hold that seat.
+Not anymore.

+---

+🤣 🤣 Excommunicated by the Catholic Church.

+"Pelosi denied Holy Communion by San Francisco archbishop for pushing abortion rights"

+---

 That choice was indirectly forced on them by centrist Democrats bcz of their need for [triangulation](2021/10/all-too-human.html#triangulation).
 By trying to be too much like Reps on major issues, they pushed them